 BUT: ….There was no soup bone.
 Not one.

 Where could a soup bone be?
 In the garden?
 Yes!
 And not one bone or two bones or three bones but many, many bones – a whole ‘bone-a-fide’ bone-chilling skeleton!
 It’s all boogity-booing and chattering and clicking its bad ‘n brittle teeth and scaring the little lady half to death.
-Not to worry, though – that skeleton gets its comeuppance ’cause the wee old lady has got a dandy trick up her sleeve!
+But not to worry, that skeleton gets its comeuppance; the wee old lady has a dandy trick up her sleeve!